adharshkamath/Mathy-Compiler/README.md

 # Mathy-Compiler

-This is a compiler for a specific language that consists of consisting of mathematical constructs like _Forall_, _Summation_ etc., written in C++ using Bison and Flex.
+This is a compiler to generate OpenMP programs for equations involving constructs like _Forall_, _Summation_ etc., frequently used in the scientific domain.

+This project is written in C++ using Bison and Flex.

 ## How to use